Check Your Eligibility

 Monthly tax-free compensation

-• Veterans who receive a 100% disability rating for mesothelioma are entitled to $3,831.30 per month in tax-free compensation
+• Veterans with a 100% disability rating get $3,831.30 per month

 • Additional benefits for dependents available